BasilShim/test-server/README.md

  -----------------------------------------------------------------

- - POST  returns 409, if key already exists,
+ - POST  returns 409, if key already exists
  - POST, PUT return 400, if body is invalid (incorrect)
  - PUT, GET, DELETE return 404, if key does not exist